oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 * **Long press of the RED button**: This starts a function to adjust the audio input level: make sure a tone signal is on input, and a bar graph will indicate the voltage of the input signal.
 Adjust it with the blue trimmer potentiometer, so that the left and right ends of the solid bar are within the two outer rectangles.
 At the same time, a sinus signal is output on line-out, and the transceiver output is shortened (keying a transmitter, should you have it connected to one).

   A simple test or demo for the audio-in adjustment is to connect line-out with audio in, feeding the output sine wave into the audio input.
-You can see the solid bar graph changing when you turn the potentiometer, leaving just a tinysolid bar in the middle and exposing the two rectangles on both ends of the graph at one end of the potentiomenter range (essentially you are just measuring the noise on the operation amplifiers input), and with the solid bar graph extending beyind the rectangles on both ends on the other end of the potentiometer sweep.
+You can see the solid bar graph changing when you turn the potentiometer, leaving just a tiny solid bar in the middle and exposing the two rectangles on both ends of the graph at one end of the potentiomenter range (essentially you are just measuring the noise on the operation amplifiers input), and with the solid bar graph extending beyond the rectangles on both ends on the other end of the potentiometer sweep.
 Now you can set the potentiometer so that the solid bar is almost touching the outer bounds of the rectangles.
 This is the optimal setting for the audio in level.
 Obviously you have to perform this for the audio source you are planning to use, e.g. for your radio receiver.

 * **Triple click of the RED button**:  This brings up the menu for the WiFi functions (see further down for a more detailed description).
 WiFi is not always on, as it used only for two specific purposes:

   * To **upload** a text file for the Morse code player (currently only one text file can be uploaded, uploading a new file overwrites any file that has been uploaded previously).
 In this mode the Morserino-32 connects to your local WiFi network and starts a simple web server.
   * To **update** the firmware of the Morserino-32 to the latest and greatest version.
 This is similar to the file upload, but instead you point it to the compiled binary file containing the firmware (you can get the firmware through the Morserino-32 github repository).
   * **WiFi configuration**: A third function allows you to tell the Morserino the SSID and password four your WiFi network (otherwise it would not be able to connect to your network).
 For this the Morserino-32 starts as an access point, providing its own network (with SSID "morserino").
-You need to connect your computer to that network (no password is required) and again point a browser to m32.local.
+You need to connect your computer to that network (no password is required) and point a browser to *m32.local*.
 A simple form will appear that allows you to enter the SSID and the password for you WiFi network.

 All WiFi functions end with the Morserino32 re-booting after these functions have been performed.

-### Using the Modi "CW Keyer", "CW Trainer" and "Echo Trainer"
+### Using the Modi "CW Keyer", "CW Generator" and "Echo Trainer"
 When you use one of these modi, the *top line* (status line) gives the following information (from left to right):

 - **E** or **T**: The paddle that is currently in use, either an **E**xternal (mechanical) paddle, or the built-in **T**ouch paddle.